mgdesaix/ConGen-2024/02-wgsassign-basics.md

 The files you’ll need for this are:

+- `./data/western/amre.western.beagle.gz`
-- `amre.western.beagle.gz`
+- `./data/western/amre.western.wgsassign.ids.txt`
-- `amre.western.wgsassign.ids.txt`
+- `./data/scripts/subset-beagle-ind.sh`
-- `full.amre.beagle.meta.csv`
+- `./data/full.amre.beagle.meta.csv`

-The first two files we have already worked with.
+The first three files we have already worked with.
 The new “meta data” file provides sampling site names (column = `Site`) for the individuals.

 The purpose of this file is that the samples we have in our small data